0xPARC/pod2-docs/book/src/customexample.md

 ```
 and similarly for the other two definitions.

-The above definition is serialized in-circuit and hashed with a zk-friendly hash to generate the "batch hash", a unique cryptographic identifier for the batch.
+The above definition is serialized in-circuit and hashed with a zk-friendly hash to generate the "group hash", a unique cryptographic identifier for the group.

-Then the individual statements in the batch are identified as:
+Then the individual statements in the group are identified as:
 ```
-eth_dos_distance = BATCHHASH.1
+eth_dos_distance = groupHASH.1
-eth_dos_distance_base = BATCHHASH.2
+eth_dos_distance_base = groupHASH.2
-eth_dos_distance_ind = BATCHHASH.3
+eth_dos_distance_ind = groupHASH.3
 ```